-When W G Grace was asked who he would prefer as his batting partner he replied simply, “Give me Arthur” – a quote that Peter Wynne Thomas used as the title of his biography of Arthur Shrewsbury.
+When W G Grace was asked who he would prefer as his batting partner he is supposed to have replied simply, “Give me Arthur” – a quote that Peter Wynne Thomas used as the title of his biography of Arthur Shrewsbury.
 Nottingham stalwart Shrewsbury was the one batsman of the late-Victorian Golden Age that could stand comparison to the Grand Old Man and not suffer from it.

-Born in New Lenton, Nottingham on 11 April 1856, Arthur Shrewsbury was educated at the People’s College, Nottingham, and his first cricket appearance of which the records still exist was for the College against High Pavement School, when he was 11 years of age.
+Born in New Lenton, Nottingham on 11 April 1856, Arthur Shrewsbury was educated at the People’s College, Nottingham; his first cricket appearance of which the records still exist was for the College against High Pavement School, when he was 11 years of age.

 He joined Meadow Willow CC at 15 and subsequently the more famous Nottingham Commercial CC.
 While playing for the latter he was brought to the attention of the Nottinghamshire County Committee and on 14 April 1873, appeared for the XXII Colts v the County XI at Trent Bridge.
 His score of 35, made without a chance, won him the prize bat for the best innings by a colt and selection for XV Colts of England v MCC at Lord’s, where he, ‘a mere boy, combated Alfred Shaw and Wootton with pluck as well as skill.’

-In 1876 he made his first century in First-Class cricket - 188 v Yorkshire at Trent Bridge - and in partnership with Richard Daft created a new record for the 1st wicket of 183.
-He was presented with a gold watch, bought with the proceeds of a collection taken on the ground in appreciation of this innings.
+In 1876 he made his first century in First-Class cricket - 188 v Yorkshire at Trent Bridge - and in partnership with Richard Daft created a new Notts record for the first wicket of 183.
+He was presented with a gold watch, bought with the proceeds of a collection taken on the ground, in appreciation of this innings.

 Including this trip, he made four Australian tours, all under the joint management of himself, Shaw and Lilywhite.

 In the English summer of 1882, fresh from Australia, Shrewsbury prospered.
-For Nottinghamshire against Surrey at the Oval, he and Barnes added 289 before being separated, this being a world record for any wicket in first-class cricket.
+For Nottinghamshire against Surrey at the Oval, he and Barnes added 289 before being separated, setting a world record for any wicket in First-Class cricket.
 Shrewsbury also complied his maiden double century for Nottinghamshire in this match.

-His two greatest Test matches in England were at Lord’s in 1886, when he scored 164 and again at Lord’s in 1894, his scores on that occasion being 106 and 81, the former being described thus: ‘His batting was marked by extreme patience, unfailing judgment and a mastery over the difficulties of the ground, of which probably no other batsman would have been capable.’
+His two greatest Test matches in England were at Lord’s in 1886, when he scored 164 - an innings that, more than 120 years later, earned him the Wisden Trophy for Best Test Performance in a Year, awarded posthumously in 2023 - and again at Lord’s in 1894.
+His scores on that occasion being 106 and 81, the former being described thus: ‘His batting was marked by extreme patience, unfailing judgment and a mastery over the difficulties of the ground, of which probably no other batsman would have been capable.’

 For Nottinghamshire in 1885 he was ‘seen at his very best, which is high praise for so accomplished a batsman.’
 He carried his bat through completed innings for Nottinghamshire v Middlesex at Lord’s, adding 177 for 7th wicket with William Attewell, a record for this wicket in inter-county cricket.
 In 1882 Shrewsbury scored his maiden first-class double century, the first double century by a Nottinghamshire cricketer, an innings of 207 at The Oval.